-Pradyuman murder case: Accused bus conductor Ashok Kumar released from jail, likely to file defamation case
+Ryan school murder case: Accused bus conductor Ashok Kumar released from jail, likely to file defamation case - Firstpost

 Despite Ashok's release, he has not been given a clean chit in the murder case by the Central Bureau of Investigation (CBI).
 The investigating agency has, however, not found any clinching evidence against him, and is now probing the role of Class XI student who was arrested on 8 November after confessing that he committed the crime.

-According to the CBI's findings, the student killed Pradyuman to postpone a parent-teacher meeting and a scheduled examination on the fateful day.
+According to the CBI's findings, the student killed the seven-ear-old to postpone a parent-teacher meeting and a scheduled examination on the fateful day.

 Following the teenager's arrest, Ashok's father had said that they would file a case against the SIT officers "who tortured and framed" his son, even drugging him to make him confess committing the murder before the media.

-Before CBI took over the probe, the Haryana Police had claimed that Pradyuman was murdered by the bus conductor after he failed to sodomise the boy.
+Before CBI took over the probe, the Haryana Police had claimed that the child was murdered by the bus conductor after he failed to sodomise the boy.

 Ashok's lawyer moved the court on 16 November to seek bail.